Lynn Willow Gulli is a quintessential 7-year old – the perfect combination of sassy, fearless and tender kindhearted soul.

-The Willow Project is a community fund founded by friends and supporters which launched immediately after Lynn's diagnosis.
-The mission of The Willow Project is to harness the power of community to provide foundational support to the family of Lynn Willow Gulli as she valiantly flights childhood cancer.
+The Willow Project is a community fund in Greenwich, CT, launched in 2017 immediately after the diagnosis of Lynn Willow Gulli.
+The mission of The Willow Project is to harness the power of community to provide support for local families battling childhood cancer.

 The Willow Project is a subsidiary of the Innovadores Foundation, a Connecticut 501(c)(3) organization.